mono0926/bloc_provider/README.md

 # bloc_provider

-Provides bloc to descendant widget (O(1)), and the bloc is disposed appropriately by the state which the bloc_provider holds internally.
+Provides BLoC(Business Logic Component) to descendant widget (O(1)), and the bloc is disposed automatically by the state which the bloc_provider holds internally.

 ## Usage